fgero/dhcpv6-mod/README.md

 <sup>[(Back to top)](#table-of-contents)</sup>
 &nbsp;

-In the UI, go to Network > Settings > Internet > Primary (WAN1)
+In the UI, go to Network > Settings > Internet > Primary (WAN1), and set "IPv6 Connection" to "Disabled" (instead of DHCPv6).

-Set "IPv6 Connection" to "Disabled" (instead of DHCPv6)
+Do the same with any Network for which you have enabled "IPv6 Interface Type" to any other than "Disabled".

 Then, the odhcp6c process should stop within a few seconds.